costarc/MSXPi/README.compatibility.md

 9. Frael Bruc 100
 10. Sony F1-XV
 11. Sony HB-T7
+12. Gradiente Expert DDPlus

 Incompatibility List
 --------------------
-No compatibility issues has been verified so far, but the MSXPi hasn't been tested with other models.
+No electric compatibility issues has been verified so far, but the MSXPi hasn't been tested with other models.